 Employers who are paying the living wage deserve recognition for their commitment to decent wages.
-The Scottish Living Wage Accreditation Initative aims to promote the accreditation scheme to employers in Scotland.
-The Initaitive, whioch is funded by the Scottish Government and delivered in partnership with the Living Wage Foundation, provides support and guidance to employers who wish to make the move to become accreditated and will help publicise their commitment.
+Living Wage Scotland aims to promote the accreditation scheme to employers in Scotland.
+The Initaitive, which is funded by the Scottish Government and delivered in partnership with the Living Wage Foundation, provides support and guidance to employers who wish to make the move to become accreditated and will help publicise their commitment.
 For more information visit www.scottishlivingwage.org

 The RE-InVEST project is a collaboration between a wide range of organisations across Europe who share desire to contribute to an EU that is based on solidary and inclusion, through an inclusive, powerful and effective social investment strategy at EU level.
 Moreover, the project itself adopts a participative approach that involves the voices of vulnerable groups and civil society organisations.